 As you should know, the productive option is not necessarily the most time-consuming.
 In other words, the most efficient way to approach a Kickstarter campaign is to figure out the least time-consuming aspects which can yield the biggest results.

 With this in mind, outsourcing is an excellent way to cut down on the time spent on menial tasks so that you can focus on more important matters.
-In case you might be asking yourself, Upwork, Fiverr, and Zirtual are ideal platforms for finding freelancers who can act as virtual assistants.
-Needless to say, the content of this work will differ from one concept to the next but writing, designing, and guest blogging are good examples of time-consuming work which can easily be outsourced.
+Upwork, Fiverr, and Zirtual are ideal platforms for finding freelancers who can act as virtual assistants.
+Needless to say, the content of this work will differ from one concept to the next but writing, designing, and guest blogging is good examples of time-consuming work which can easily be outsourced.

-Preparation is another important aspect of any campaign as many jobs can be organized in bulk and this can often be prepared in advance.
-For example, newsletters, emails, and guest blogs can be written in bulk then put aside until the time comes to publish them.
+Preparation is another important aspect of any campaign as many jobs can be organized in bulk and this can often be done in advance, for example, newsletters, emails, and guest blogs can be written in bulk then put aside until the time comes to publish them.

 Takeaway – Outsource the menial tasks so that you can spend time on other matters.